113ll3/Ibmclouddocscli/idt/commands.md

 ### run command parameters
 {: #run-parameters}

 The following parameters are exclusive to the `run` command and assist with managing your app within the run container.
-There are [additional parameters](#command-parameters) that are shared with other commands.
+There are [parameters](#command-parameters) that are shared with other commands.

 #### `container-name-run`
 {: #container-name-run2}